Les Long

 James Leslie Robert Long (21 February 1915 – 12 April 1944), known as Cookie, was a British Vickers Wellington bomber pilot who was taken prisoner during the Second World War.
 He took part in the 'Great Escape' from Stalag Luft III in March 1944, but was one of the men re-captured and subsequently murdered by the Gestapo.

 Pre-war life

-Long grew up in Somerset where his father owned a large grocery store, he was educated at Taunton.
+Long grew up in Somerset, where his father owned a large grocery store, and was educated at Taunton.
 His father was a senior member of the Octagon Chapel a congregation of the Plymouth Brethren and Les Long grew up within the religious community.
 He was educated at Huish's Grammar School Taunton.
 Despite passing the entrance examination for Oxford University he was apprenticed to the General Accident Insurance Company to train as an inspector.
-After an adventurous holiday in Ireland he returned home and joined the Civil Air Guard determined to get his civil pilots licence.
-His call up papers were issued soon after war broke out and he applied for the Royal Air Force to complete his pilot training.
+After an adventurous holiday in Ireland he returned home and joined the Civil Air Guard determined to get his civil pilot's licence.
+His call up papers were issued soon after the Second World War broke out and he applied for the Royal Air Force to complete his pilot training.